 Nubeva Technologies Named Among the Top 50 Companies on the TSX Venture Exchange

-/EIN News/ -- SAN JOSE, Calif., Feb.
-21, 2023 (GLOBE NEWSWIRE) -- Nubeva technologies (TSX-V: NBVA, OTCQB: NBVAF)("Nubeva" or the "Company"), a leading software innovation company in the fight against ransomware, has been named one of the Top 50 Companies on the TSX Venture Exchange for 2023.
+SAN JOSE, Calif., Feb.
+21, 2023 (GLOBE NEWSWIRE) -- Nubeva technologies NBVANBVAF("Nubeva" or the "Company"), a leading software innovation company in the fight against ransomware, has been named one of the Top 50 Companies on the TSX Venture Exchange for 2023.

 This recognition is a testament to the Company's exceptional performance during 2022 across three key indicators: market capitalization growth, share price appreciation, and trading volume.
 The Venture 50 showcases TSX-V issuers across five sectors: energy, mining, clean technology, life sciences, diversified industries, and technology.